Tuesday, February 26, 2013

 Sunday, 9:15 PM:

-iHateBeingRich"Wth.
+iHateBeingRich: "Wth.
 LOL.
 I wrote a comment saying that this guy seems insecure for trying to get negative attention, & what does he do?
 He deletes a comment that's truthful & people agree with (insecure much? - called it!) then just message to me say that you don't feed trolls?"
 (I deleted the original, but the rest said something about my gender being debatable, blah blah blah.
 Gee, I didn't see that comment from the domain of the narrow mind coming at ALL).

 Again, I was baited.
-I told them in no uncertain terms that the reason I removed their comment was because they were being a collosal dickhead troll, and that I had left all of the other negative comments alone.
+I told them in no uncertain terms that the reason I removed their comment was because they were being a colossal dickhead troll, and that I had left all of the other negative comments alone.
 I also informed them that I'd block every future post the troll would no doubt make.
 I found out afterwards how to make the comments on all my video pages approve-only, and still letting all other comments through.

 Round 3: